Why Should You Read A Mindfulness Book?

 Eventually, with practice, mindfulness can become something you do naturally even when you're doing mundane tasks like walking or sitting.
 It acts as short pauses within your life that can be quite meditative even if you're not a natural meditator.
 The idea is that when you practice being mindful, you'll feel less stressed, more insightful, and more attentive to things around you.
 When you meditate, you don't focus on what the outcome is, you focus on the present and try and hone your awareness by observing what goes on in your mind.

 Stress is one of the biggest problems we encounter in our everyday lives, and it’s known to cause a variety of physical and mental health issues.
 A study on MBSR shows that mindfulness can make a huge difference in tackling stress and many practitioners and studies have corroborated this.
-It creates new pathways in the brain so that our brains react differently to everyday stressors and treat them less as a "fight or flight" situation.
+It creates new pathways in the brain so that our brains react differently to everyday stressors and treat them less as a "fight or flight" situation and foster a more balanced, resilient mindset.

 Improved work/academic performance